 The von Bertalanffy growth parameter estimates (von Bertalanffy 1938) for RSR Antarctic toothfish were first described by Horn (2002).
 They were later updated by Dunn (2006) using age-length observations from n = 4569 fish.
-Recently, Von Bertalanffy growth rates were revised by Dunn & Parker (2019), from $n = 18\,307$ observations of age and length, assuming normally distributed errors with constant coefficient of variation for both sexes as a function of length.
+In 2019, von Bertalanffy growth rates were revised by Dunn & Parker (2019), from n = 18 307 observations of age and length, assuming normally distributed errors with a constant coefficient of variation for both sexes as a function of length.
 The estimated growth parameters are given in Table 1.